 Meet the Facilitators

 Bhumika Anand, Co-Founder and Director, has a degree in Communicative English and a Masters in English.
 She has been a lecturer, a corporate trainer, editor, communications consultant, events coordinator, MC, a social media strategist, and an erstwhile manager of online communities for over 14 years.
-Her work has been published in Urban Confustions, and is forthcoming in Queer Ink, The Affair, and The Bombay Literary Magazine.
+Her work has been published in Urban Confustions, The Affair, The Bombay Literary Magazine, and is forthcoming in Queer Ink.
 She has been interviewed by The Delphi Quarterly, The New Indian Express, and DNA.
-She lives and works out of Bangalore.
 She has been trying unsuccessfully to write and edit the second draft of her novel for a few years now.
 She is an intermittent but uncomfortably intense blogger at Bhumika's Boudoir, and an appreciator of the ridiculous.
 She strongly believes that everyone has a story to tell and most of them, with a little help, can write it well.
 She is a disinterested cook and a terrible singer.
 She feels very intensely about grammar and punctuation.
 She is particularly critical of those who use multiple exclamation marks.

 Rheea Mukherjee, Co-Founder, received her MFA in Creative Writing from California College of the Arts in San Francisco.
 Her work has appeared or is forthcoming in Ultra Violet, Southern Humanities Review, A Gathering of Tribes, Bengal Lights, Jet Wings International, and CHA: An Asian Literary Magazine.
 Her previous fiction was a Top 25 Finalist in Glimmer Train's Very Short Fiction Award.
 Her unpublished collection of stories, In these Cities We Dreamed, was a Semi-Finalist in the Black Lawrence Press, St Larence Book Award, 2011.
 She has a collection of short stories and is currently working on her first novel.
 She is a huge fan of Haruki Murakami and generally prefers contemporary writers.
 She is unabashed in her liking for the cheesier versions of Bollywood movies and has a special place in her heart for the tacky 90s.
 She refuses to eat anything without raw onion and a good sprinkling of green chili.
 She also works as a writing and training consultant when not catering to the whims of Nimbu, her pet dog.